Everything you want to know about SPICE and our Crowdfunding Campaign

 Since 2009 more than 140 girls have attended SPICE camps.
 Thousands more have participated in the UO Fall Science Open House and the spring UO Science and Invention Fair hosted by the SPICE program.

-A fourth year of SPICE, Combustion Camp, is in development and will launch in June 2016.
-The camp will last 4 days and cover fire, combustion, pressure, and cryogenic materials.
+A fourth year of SPICE, Combustion Camp, was piloted in 2016 and will be offered again in June of 2017.
+The camp will lasts 3 days and covers fire, combustion, pressure, and cryogenic materials.

 Research and Outreach Model

 SPICE is unique among outreach programs.
 No other program offers cohort based camps for girls in STEM. the program is built around well researched theories in identity, self-efficacy, and mindsets.
 The SPICE directors have melded these theories with best practice in science education, and years of experience to produce a program founded in a prove philosophy for science engagement.
 Research on the program has demonstrated that girls participating in SPICE camp experience gains in their intersest, efficacy, attitudes, and identities in science.

 Despite many gains in achievement and access, women remain largely underrepresented in STEM (science technology, engineering and mathematics) disciplines.
 Current research in STEM choice points to identity as a major factor in girls decisions to pursue STEM or remain in STEM education and careers.